 The browser parses the markup, finds references to the subresources that contain your application, and attempts to fetch them.
 For this to work well, several things need to be in place.

 References to subresources in the outer HTML must use absolute paths such as

 /app/csr-mpa/static/app.js—or alternatively, absolute URLs if you decide to host them in a different DNS domain.

 Don’t use relative paths (such as

-static/app.js), since the browser will convert those to absolute paths relative to the current outer URL path—and since the outer URL path keeps changing, requests for subresources will return HTTP 404 Not found errors and your application won’t work.
+static/app.js).
+If you do, the browser will convert those to absolute paths relative to the current outer URL path—and since the outer URL path keeps changing, requests for subresources will return Not found errors and your application won’t work.

 Ensure outer URL rewriting is not applied to subresources

 The URL rewriting performed in Step 1 must not apply to the subresources downloaded in Step 2.
 If you configure URL rewriting to apply to all URL paths, then even requests for subresources will return the outer HTML—and your application will be screwed.
-To avoid this, requests for subresources must be allowed to return their file contents as normal.
+To avoid this, requests for subresources must be excluded from URL rewriting, so they return their file contents in the normal way.